kubesphere/website/content/en/docs/application-store/app-lifecycle-management.md

 weight: 2240
 ---

-KubeSphere integrates open source [OpenPitrix](https://github.com/openpitrix/openpitrix) to set up app store and app repository services which provide full lifecycle of application management.
-Application Store supports three kinds of application deployment as follows:
+KubeSphere integrates open-source project [OpenPitrix](https://github.com/openpitrix/openpitrix) to set up the App Store which provide the full lifecycle of application management.
+App Store supports two kinds of application deployment as follows:

 > - **Application template** provides a way for developers and ISVs to share applications with users in a workspace.
 It also supports importing third-party application repositories within workspace.
 > - **Composing application** means users can quickly compose multiple microservices into a complete application through the one-stop console.